 The Starwood Preferred Guest Credit Card from American Express Review

-- Starpoints (SPG points) are the most flexible and valuable points.
-We estimate that SPG points are worth about 2.4 cents/point, see below for a brief introduction.
-So the 35k highest sign-up bonus is worth about 840!
+- Marriott point is now the most flexible points (after the merger with SPG).
+We estimate that Marriott points are worth about 0.8 cents/point, see below for a brief introduction.
+So the 75k sign-up bonus is worth about 600.

-- With this credit card, you can get access to Amex Offers, which often offers very good discounts at some stores.
-In the past we have seen offers like: Spend $15 or more and get $5 back at Walmart; Spend $75 or more and get $25 back on Amazon.com.
+- With this card, you can get access to Amex Offer, which usually offers very good discounts at some stores, such as: spend $15 or more and get $5 back at Walmart; spend $75 or more and get $25 back on Amazon.com.

 - No foreign transaction fee.

 Refer a friend: You can earn 5,000 bonus SPG points for every approved account you refer, up to a maximum of 11 approved referrals (55,000 SPG Points) per calendar year.

 - $95 annual fee, but waived for the first year.
 (The annual fee was raised on 2015.8.11, and the change applies to previous customers too.）

 Introduction to SPG Points

 - SPG points and Marriott points can be transferred in both directions instantly at a 1:3 ratio.